 FSRA has observed how the principles-based nature of ORM practices can be applied effectively in Model Risk Management (MRM).

-When insurers establish and maintain an effective internal ORM Framework, including controls such as the Three Lines of Defence model, this can minimize the risk that models are not developed and implemented in a fair and sound manner.
+When insurers establish and maintain an effective internal ORM framework, including controls such as the Three Lines of Defence model, this minimizes the risk that models are not developed and implemented in a fair and sound manner.

 FSRA acknowledges insurers may already have standalone Model Risk Management frameworks.
-The practices outlined in this guidance should be adopted having regard to the proportionality principle, considering materiality of the models, as well as the size and complexity of the insurer.
+These practices should be adopted in a proportionality principle, considering materiality of the models, as well as the size and complexity of the insurer.